chawyehsu/base16-concfg/README.md

 `KeywordForegroundColor`, `ParameterForegroundColor`, and they have default values.

 Base16 redefined the 16 colors palette, after using a base16 theme, `Red2Red` or
-`BrightMagenta2BrightMagenta` become false. `Red`(`ColorTable[04]`) can be a `blue` color or a `bright gray` color, or to say grayscale (*In Base16, colors base00 to base07 are typically variations of a shade and run from darkest to lightest.*).
+`BrightMagenta2BrightMagenta` become false. `ColorTable[12]`(`Red` of PowerShell)
+can be a `orange (#ff9f43)` color in `base16-snazzy` or a `pink` color in another base16 theme, or even grayscale (*In Base16, colors base00 to base07 are typically variations of a shade and run from darkest to lightest.*).
 The 16 colors of Windows Console are **HEAVILY CHANGED** after importing base16 themes, and affects the command line tokens colors.
 Base16 themes break the color mapping, and cause bad readability to commands, there is a discussion [here](https://github.com/lukesampson/concfg/issues/10).

 But we still want to use base16 themes, since is a very cool architecture for building themes.
 To solve the readability issue, we have to use [Set-PSReadlineOption]